Mahdi's Professional Experiences

-Flow of a fluid between rotating cylinders is a well known concept in fluid mechanics.
-This type of reactor is being used in algae growth application in our labs in which a second phase fluid is injected from the bottom of the reactor.
+Flow of a fluid between rotating cylinders is called a Taylor-Couette flow if the inner cylinder velocity is beyond a known threshold.
+This type of reactor is being used in algae growth application in our labs in which air as a second fluid phase is injected from the bottom of the reactor containing water and algae.
 We are setting out to gather precise data of bubble shape and transport in such a flow regime.
-The idea is to use to immiscible fluids with the same index of refraction inside a reactor so that we can prevent distortion of laser sheet and image due to the bubble shape. a fluorescence dye in the bubbling phase would enable us to use PLIF for distinguishing the two phases.
+As a first step, we have experimented the oxygen mass transfer in our apparatus in order to have a measure of that parameter in algae growth improvement.

 Free and Forced Convection Heat Transfer